JoyHak/MarkdownToBBCode/README.md

 | [Short name]\(link)                         | $\texttt{\color{#fb7237}[url=link]\color{White}Short name\color{#fb7237}[/url]}$ |
 | ![Image name]\(link)                        | $\texttt{\color{#fb7237}[url=link]\color{White}Image name\color{#fb7237}[/url]}$ |

-Links and images may be relative to the repository (which can be changed).
-The correctness of the converted link is not checked for performance reasons.
-Make sure that after adding the repository into the relative link, it is correct.

 | Html tags                                                    |                                                              |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |
 | $\texttt{\color{#0d529d}\<sub>\color{White}Subscript\color{#0d529d}\</sub>}$ | $\texttt{\color{#fb7237}[size=85]\color{White}Subscript\color{#fb7237}[/size]}$ |